kheller18/data-structures-algorithms/questions/Node.md

     ```

 11. How many types of API functions are there in Node.js?
-    + There are two types of API functions:
     + `Asynchronous, non-blocking functions` - mostly I/O operations which can be fork out of the main loop.
     + `Synchronous, blocking functions` - mostly operations that influence the process running in the main loop.

-12. What is REPL?
+12. What is Read, Eval, Print, and Loop (REPL)?
-    + `REPL`: in Node.js stands for Read, Eval, Print, and Loop, which further means evaluating code on the go.
+    + `Read, Eval, Print, and Loop (REPL)`: evaluating code on the go.

 13. List down the two arguments that async.queue takes as input?
     + Task Function
     + Concurrency Value

 14. What is the purpose of module.exports?
-    + This is used to expose functions of a particular module or file to be used elsewhere in the project.
+    + `module.exports`: sed to expose functions of a particular module or file to be used elsewhere in the project.
 This can be used to encapsulate all similar functions in a file which further improves the project structure.
       + For example, you have a file for all utils functions with util to get solutions in a different programming language of a problem statement.
         ```
         const getSolutionInJavaScript = async ({